RebootJeff/rebootjeff.github.io/source/_posts/2014-05-15-my-sublime-text-2-setup-and-customization.markdown

 ### TrailingSpaces
 Extraneous whitespace is bad.
 Trailing whitespace is worse.
 I use this package to highlight any trailing whitespace in bright pink.
 I bet I could set my linter to do this, but oh well.

+### MarkdownEditing
+Who doesn't love Markdown?
+It makes GitHub README files and wiki pages look great.
+It makes dev blogs look great.
+It makes writing dev-related text easy.
+Sometimes, I write rough drafts of blog posts within Google Docs or [Dillinger](http://dillinger.io/), which is a sweet online Markdown editor.
+In the end, I always complete my blog posts by writing Markdown within Sublime Text.

+I recently found a sweet ST package to help edit Markdown files: MarkdownEditing.
+It completely transforms the look and syntax highlighting of your Markdown.
+Sadly, I use CodeRay for codeblocks rather than standard Markdown markup.
+So MarkdownEditing can't beautify my codeblocks within Sublime Text, but `inline code snippets like this one` are highlighted in a very helpful way.
+You can see all the ways that the package alters your Markdown [here]((https://camo.githubusercontent.com/35a66d68a55666133ba7911fb0ea61277740680f/68747470733a2f2f7261772e6769746875622e636f6d2f5375626c696d65546578742d4d61726b646f776e2f4d61726b646f776e45646974696e672f6d61737465722f73637265656e73686f74732f6c696768742e706e67).
+Keep in mind that there are a couple other themes available specifically for MarkdownEditing.
+I use the dark theme of course.

 ## Syntax

 You might also find it handy to install packages for specific languages.
 For example, I dabble with CSS pre-processors and templating languages.
 I'm currently checking out LESS for CSS and Jade for HTML, so I've installed syntax highlighters for them.
 The package names are simply "LESS" and "Jade".